Free service - Available Monday to Friday from 9am until 7pm

 Although not suitable for every home, a heat pump could be a solution for many in the UK.
 Installation costs can be high but it is possible to make savings of around 50% on your current energy bills for heating and hot water.
 Over the years this will really add up.
 Plus, government grants and support is available to help with the costs.

-So, if a heat pump sounds like a good idea for your home, keep reading to find out more.
+So, if it sounds like a good idea for your home, keep reading to find out more.

 How do heat pumps work?